1975 LaGuardia Airport bombing: Aftermath

 One witness, 27-year-old Indianapolis lawyer H. Patrick Callahan, was with his law partner at the time of the bombing.
-"My law partner and I had gone outside to see where the limo was...We had just gone back and we were leaning against one of those big columns.
+He said: My law partner and I had gone outside to see where the limo was ...
+We had just gone back and we were leaning against one of those big columns.
 The people who died were standing next to us," said Callahan.
 When Callahan awakened, all he could see was dust, and he could not even see his companion, who was two feet away at the time.
 The blast damaged Callahan's hearing, which did not return for a week.
-"The bomb appeared to have been placed in the lockers directly adjacent to the carousel that the luggage was on...It was evil," said Callahan.
+"The bomb appeared to have been placed in the lockers directly adjacent to the carousel that the luggage was on ...
+It was evil.

-The bombing was condemned by Pope Paul VI and President Ford.
-Ford said he was "deeply grieved at the loss of life and injuries".
-He cut short his vacation in Vail, Colorado, and ordered FAA head John McLucas to look into ways of tightening airport security.
-Then Mayor of New York City Abraham Beame said the bombing "was the work of maniacs.
+The bombing was condemned by Pope Paul VI and President Ford, who expressed that he was "deeply grieved at the loss of life and injuries".
+He stopped his vacation in Vail, Colorado and ordered FAA head John McLucas to investigate ways of tightening airport security.
+New York City mayor Abraham Beame said that the bombing "was the work of maniacs.
 We will hunt them down."

-Airports throughout the country including in Washington, Cleveland, and St. Louis were evacuated after receiving hoax bomb calls.

 Investigations

-Queens Chief of Detectives Edwin Dreher led the investigation.
-Dreher was less than 2 mi from LaGuardia investigating a drug-related murder in the Astoria neighborhood when he heard about the bombing.
-He immediately went to the airport and summoned by radio all available detectives from the five boroughs, launching at the time the largest criminal investigation in the NYPD's history.
-The investigation included 120 NYPD detectives, 600 FBI agents, ATF agents, and Port Authority investigators, who concluded that the bomb was made of either TNT or plastic explosives and was controlled by household items such as a Westclox alarm clock and an Eveready 6-volt lantern battery.
+The NYPD's Queens chief of detectives Edwin Dreher led the investigation.
+He was less than 2 mi from LaGuardia investigating a drug-related murder in the Astoria neighborhood when he heard about the bombing.
+He immediately went to the airport and summoned by radio all available detectives from the five boroughs, launching what was at the time the largest criminal investigation in the NYPD's history.
+The investigation included 120 NYPD detectives, 600 FBI agents, ATF agents and Port Authority investigators.
+They concluded that the bomb was composed of either TNT or plastic explosives and was controlled by household items such as a Westclox alarm clock and an Eveready six-volt lantern battery.
 One of the leads suggested was a paroled political activist who had been imprisoned for a previous bombing.
 The activist's brother had been arrested at LaGuardia on a fraud charge the day before the bombing.
-Subsequent investigations showed that the activist had an alibi and was ruled out as a suspect.
+When subsequent investigations showed that the activist had an alibi, he was eliminated as a suspect.

-The investigation may have been hampered by the cleanup operation where victims and debris were removed from the scene.
+The investigation may have been hampered by the cleanup operation, in which victims and debris were removed from the scene.

-Following the attack, telephone calls were made to several US airports warning them of further attacks, but these were hoaxes.
-In addition, an anonymous person called the news agency UPI claiming to be from the Palestine Liberation Organization (PLO) and responsibility for the attack.
+Following the attack, telephone calls were made to several American airports, such as those in Washington, Cleveland and St. Louis, warning of further attacks, but these were hoaxes.
+An anonymous caller phoned the news agency UPI claiming to represent the Palestine Liberation Organization (PLO) and assuming responsibility for the attack.
 However, the PLO spokesman at the United Nations denied all responsibility and condemned "the dastardly attack against the innocent people at LaGuardia".
-The PLO believed the call linking it to the bombing was an attempt to sabotage talks at the UN scheduled for January 12 regarding the plight of Palestinians.
+The PLO believed that the phone call linking it to the bombing was an attempt to sabotage talks at the UN scheduled for January 12 regarding the plight of Palestinians.